Why Choose Slavic Studies?

 Your Slavic tutorials will give you a rigorous introduction to contemporary methodologies of reading texts and studying foreign cultures.
 All tutorials in the Slavic Department are taught exclusively by full-time faculty.

-The sophomore tutorial (spring term only) will introduce students to major issues in the field of Slavic studies, including critical theory, modes of interpreting literary texts as well as visual culture, and the forces structuring national and regional identities.
+Students take the Slavic Department Tutorial, Introduction to Slavic Literatures & Cultures, during their sophomore or junior year.
+This tutorial will introduce students to major issues in the field of Slavic studies, including critical theory, modes of interpreting literary texts as well as visual culture, and the forces structuring national and regional identities.

 Many of our concentrators combine a love of literature with a strong interest in other disciplines, and we highlight the interdisciplinary nature of Slavic studies by incorporating questions of history, politics, and visual culture in our tutorials and other department courses.